skyportal/skyportal_spatial/README.md

-# PostGISSpatialBackend benchmarks for skyportal
+# Spatial Backend Benchmarks for Skyportal